GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Experiments

 \subsection{Experimental Setting}

 The hyper-parameters of GATraj are as follows.
 The hidden states and the embedding dimensions are all set to 64.
-We apply the Adam optimizer~\cite{kingma2015adam} with a learning rate of $5e^{-4}$ and a cosine annealing schedule until it reaches $1e^{-5}$.
+We apply the Adam optimizer \cite{kingma2015adam} with a learning rate of $5e^{-4}$ and a cosine annealing schedule until it reaches $1e^{-5}$.
 The batch size is set to 32, and the maximum epoch is set to 1000.
-On ETH/UCY, the maximum distance of the ego and neighboring agents is set to \SI{10}{m} and the messaging passing time $l=2$, which are the same settings as in SR-LSTM.
-On nuScenes, given the faster driving speed of vehicles and fewer neighboring agents than ETH/UCY, the maximum distance of the ego and neighboring agents is set to \SI{100}{m} and the messaging passing time $l=1$.
+On ETH/UCY, the maximum distance of the ego and neighboring agents is set to \SI{10}{m} and the GCN layers for messaging passing are set to $l=2$.
+On nuScenes, given the faster driving speed of vehicles and fewer neighboring agents than ETH/UCY, the maximum distance of the ego and neighboring agents is set to \SI{100}{m} and the GCN layers for messaging passing are set to $l=1$.
 All our models are trained on \href{https://colab.research.google.com/}{Google Colab} with a single Tesla P100 GPU.
-Our code will be released at \url{https://github.com/mengmengliu1998/GATraj} with detailed settings.
+Our code is released at \url{https://github.com/mengmengliu1998/GATraj} with more detailed settings.